V. K. Ramasamy (actor): Biography

 (Kamalhaasan) 60 year cinema career.
 He showed V.K.Ramasamy's image (along with other 59 important persons of his life who include Sivaji Ganesan, Gemini Ganesan, Rajnikanth, Nagesh and his guru K.Balachander) in Kamal Haasan's 60th year function ("Ungal Naan" function) at 17 November 2019, Nehru Auditorium, Chennai.

 Rajinikanth has shared the profit of Arunachalam with eight producers as Guru Dhatchanai.
-V.K.Ramasamy is one among the eight producers of Rajinikanth's movie Arunachalam (film) and benefited with the profit share.
+V.K.Ramasamy is one among the eight producers of Rajinikanth's movie Arunachalam and benefited with the profit share.